Meet Scarlett

 During her sessions in the run up to the festive season she stripped willow for Christmas wreaths, handprinted Christmas cards and wrapping paper, learnt how to master a sewing machine, soon sewing her own patchwork cushion, made a soft toy (called Wonky) for her brother and another for her sister, whilst she also enjoyed some horticultural therapy thinning lettuces in the greenhouse!

-Tracey McCarthy of Horatio’s Garden said, “Both Scarlett and her dad have shared how friendly it is in the garden.
+Garden Coordinator Tracey has seen for herself the difference the garden has made for Scarlett and her family.
+She says: “Both Scarlett and her dad have shared how friendly it is in the garden.
 They have remarked on the calm atmosphere and how safe the environment is for them both.
 It clearly offers relief from the physiotherapy and the schoolwork, but most importantly it gives Scarlett time to be a child, be herself and have a little taste of fun.”

 Whilst Scarlett isn’t yet quite sure of what she wants to be when she grows up, she’s evidently ready to make the most of whatever her future holds.